Nukesor/pueue/README.md

 #### options

-`stopAtError: True` Define if the demon should enter paused state, if a process in the queue fails.
+`stopAtError = True` Define if the demon should enter paused state, if a process in the queue fails.
-`resumeAfterStart: False` If you want pueue to instantly resume a queue from the last session, set this value to `True`.
+`resumeAfterStart = False` If you want pueue to instantly resume a queue from the last session, set this value to `True`.

-The logs of all your commands can be found in `~/.shared/pueue/*.log`.
+`logtime = 1209600` The logs of all your commands can be found in `~/.shared/pueue/*.log`.
 Old logs will be deleted after the time specified in your config.

 ## Utils